wnasaindika/EntainNextToGo/README.md

 - user not allowed to refresh if app status is error
 - If the minimum number of races is five and the race begins in a few days, the user must pull to refresh the app.
+- User must select all filter to show all races (Just a modification requirement #4 )

 ## Running test